 To address this problem, our team partners with pro-democracy-oriented organizations that promote limits on corporate campaign donations, mandate public disclosure, bolster publicly financed election campaigns, and support actions promoting open and fair discussion of political issues.
 To learn more about these projects and how to participate see Countering Political Corruption.

 EAN State Teams

-Promotion & Communications
+Promotions & Communications

 National ESD Operations Support

 ESD’s national action group and staff members manage daily operations.
-Activities include communication support, project research support, project and event marketing, new elder engagement, partnership development, and fund raising to expand staff administrative support and state field operations.
+Activities include communication and project research support, project and event marketing, new elder engagement, partnership development, and fund raising to expand staff administrative support and state field operations.
 See if there’s a match for your skills and interest on one of these important teams!
 To learn more, contact firstname.lastname@example.org.

-Sound Democracy Resources
+Sound Democracy Resources & References

 Many written or video-recorded resources with continuing value have been generated by past ESD pro-democracy activism efforts.
 These resources are being collected and will soon be posted in a new ESD Resource & Reference Repository.
 To find out how you can contribute, contact email@example.com.